-- 3.2.2 Directors shall ensure that their views in connection with individual issues are entered in the minutes if they are not content with the decision-making of the majority of the Board. - 3.2.3 If a dispute causes a Director to resign, the Director in question shall indicate this in a written statement to the Board. - 3.2.4 Board members shall have access to independent expert consultants at the expense of the Company if they consider it necessary in order to make independent and informed decisions. - 3.2.5 If the decisions of the Board pertain to the affairs of individual Board members, e.g. negotiations between the Company and the Director in question, such decisions should be taken by independent Directors of the Company.33 In addition, the Director in question should leave the meeting while the Board addresses such issues.
-A Director shall disclose issues of this type as soon as they arise, as well as if he/she becomes aware that he cannot be considered independent.
+- 3.2.2 Directors shall ensure that their views in connection with individual issues are entered in the minutes if they are not content with the decision-making of the majority of the Board. - 3.2.3 If a dispute causes a Director to resign, the Director in question shall indicate this in a written statement to the Board. - 3.2.4 Board members shall have access to independent expert consultants at the expense of the Company, if they consider it necessary to make independent and informed decisions.

-32 Cf. Article 52(4) of the Financial Undertakings Act and Article 54(8) of the Insurance Act.
+Cf. Article 52(4) of the Financial Undertakings Act and Article 54(8) of the Insurance Act.